Email Marketing Trends for 2023: Unproven Opportunities

 Launched in 2019, AMP for email is a set of open standards created by Google for creating what they call “dynamic emails,” which allow marketers to bring functionality that’s common on the web into their email designs.
 For example, AMP for email allows live forms, carousels, accordions, and hamburger menus to be used in emails.
 AMP for email also allows for live content that is populated at the time that the email is opened rather than the time the email is sent.

-• The pandemic, which led to marketing layoffs and massive changes in customer behaviors, and caused marketers to focus on the basics, not “extras” like AMP for email
+• The pandemic, which led to marketing layoffs and massive changes in customer behaviors, and caused marketers to focus on the basics, not “extras” like AMP

-• Microsoft halting its AMP for email pilot, which surprised many and stopped the standard from gaining support in another major mailbox.
+• Microsoft halting its AMP for email pilot, which surprised many and stopped the standard from gaining support in another major mailbox

 • Google stepping back from AMP for email and shutting down its AMP Fest conference, wanting the standard to stand on its own and not become synonymous with their company